How To Use And Configure WordPress Widgets – Part 3

 (Pages Widget settings)

-By default, pages will be listed by title in alphabetical order.
-If you want to display pages using another option, then select a different method in the Sort by: drop-down menu …
+By default, pages are displayed by title in alphabetical order.
+If you want to display pages using another option, then choose a different method from the Sort by: drop-down menu …

-To exclude certain pages from displaying on the widget, type or paste in the Page Ids for all the pages you want excluded separated by commas into the Exclude field of the Pages widget …
+To prevent certain pages from showing in the widget, enter their Page Ids separated by commas into the Exclude field of the Pages widget …

 WordPress Pages Widget settings - exclude pages

-For a step-by-step tutorial about how to find a WordPress page ID, go here: How To Locate Page And Post IDs In WordPress
+To learn how to find a WordPress post or page ID, see this step-by-step tutorial: How To Find Page And Post IDs In WordPress

-Links to your main pages will now appear in your sidebar menu …
+Links to your blog’s pages will now show in your sidebar menu …

 Practical Tip

-Tip: You can add multiple Pages widgets to your sidebar.
-This is helpful if you want to display separate page groups on the sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to the sidebar.
+This is handy if you need to display different groups of pages on your sidebar area (e.g. “Products”, “Legal Pages” etc.)

-Add Links To The WordPress Sidebar Navigation Section
+Add A Links Widget To The WordPress Sidebar

 (WordPress Links section)